Select Type of Degree:

 Juvenile Corrections programs prepare individuals to specialize in the provision of correction services to underage minor populations.
 Includes instruction in corrections, juvenile delinquency, juvenile development and psychology, juvenile law and justice administration, social services, record-keeping procedures, and communication skills.

-While Juvenile Corrections has degrees up to the Masters degree, most students earn a Doctors degree research scholarship.
-Students study Juvenile Corrections all over the country, though the major at the Masters degree level sees the most graduates in Texas.
+While Juvenile Corrections has degrees up to the Masters degree, most students earn a Bachelors degree.
+Students study Juvenile Corrections all over the country, though the major at the Masters degree level sees the most graduates in Pennsylvania.
 The average annual income for an undergraduate degree in Juvenile Corrections is $40,800.

 Popularity of Juvenile Corrections Degrees in the U.S.